East Village Eye: History

 Leonard Abrams started the East Village Eye after moving to the East Village in the mid-1970s.
+He told the New Yorker decades later, that he knew that the kind of newspaper he wanted to run "required a social movement and a scene."
 Its first office was at 167 Ludlow Street, moving repeatedly in and around this relatively inexpensive pocket of downtown Manhattan.
-The magazine had a total of 72 issues.
+The magazine had a total of 72 issues with Robert Mapplethorpe, Sade, and local musician John Lurie among its cover stars.

 The Eye reached a peak circulation of 10,000 copies per month, available throughout New York City and outposts in San Francisco, Chicago, Los Angeles and Minneapolis.
 The magazine became a marketplace for the local economy, with neighborhood businesses purchasing ad space.
-Writers included Carlo McCormick and later Artnet writer and artist Walter Robinson.
+Writers included Carlo McCormick, Cookie Mueller, Gary Indiana, David Wojnarowicz, and artist and later Artnet writer Walter Robinson.